 The edges of the dual S-graph have a canonical grading such that $i(X,Y)=0$ if $X\in\mathbb A$ and $Y$ is the dual edge of the S-graph.
-Then $d(h_1,h_2)$ is just the intersection index of the two edges at the given vertex.
+Then $d(h_1,h_2)$ is just the intersection index of the two corresponding edges of the S-graph at the given vertex.

 Next, we introduce the flips of mixed-angulations.
-We say an arc in a mixed-angulation is a monogon arc if it encloses a monogon. \begin{definition} The \emph{forward flip} $\AS^\sharp_\gamma$ of a mixed-angulation $\AS$ at an arc $\gamma\in\AS$ is an operation that moves the endpoints of $\gamma$ clockwise along the adjacent sides of the $\AS$-gons containing $\gamma$, this is illustrated in Figure~\ref{fig:flip1}.
-A special case of flips are $\AS$-monogons: if $\gamma$ is a monogon arc, we will move both its endpoints along the adjacent side of the other $\AS$-gon containing $\gamma$, as illustrated in Figure~\ref{fig:flip2}.
-Then we obtain a new mixed-angulation $\AS^\sharp$ replacing $\gamma$ with $\gamma^\sharp$.
-The inverse of a forward flip is a \emph{backward flip}.
+We say an arc in a mixed-angulation is a monogon arc if it encloses a monogon. \begin{definition} The \emph{forward flip} $\AS^\sharp_\gamma$ of a mixed-angulation $\AS$ at an arc $\gamma\in\AS$ is an operation that moves the endpoints of $\gamma$ clockwise along the adjacent sides of the $\AS$-gons containing $\gamma$, as illustrated in Figure~\ref{fig:flip1}.
+A special case of the flip is the monogon case: if $\gamma$ is a monogon arc, we will move both its endpoints along the adjacent side of the other $\AS$-gon containing $\gamma$, as illustrated in Figure~\ref{fig:flip2}.
+Then we obtain a new mixed-angulation $\AS^\sharp$ by replacing $\gamma$ with $\gamma^\sharp$.
+The inverse of a forward flip is a \emph{backward flip}, $\AS^\flat_\gamma$.
 Note that $\gamma^\sharp$ inherits the grading from $\gamma$ when grading is considered.